randolf.ca

 inlinenoexcept |

-Obtains a one-line ASCII depiction of a map of the ring buffer's memory usage, wherein the utilized and available portions are represented by the |
+Obtains a one-line ASCII art depiction of a map of the ring buffer's memory usage, wherein the utilized and available portions are represented by the |

-(pipe) and '.' (period) characters, respectively (these characters are configurable and can include multiple characters, which is particularly useful for text-mode console output in a Linux shell in which ANSI codes may be used to present these characters in different colours).
+(period) characters, respectively.
+These characters are configurable and may each contain more than one character, which is particularly useful for text-mode console output in a typical Linux shell in which ANSI

-std::length_error | If length is -2 or below |
+std::invalid_argument | If length is -2 or below |

-len | Desired size of ASCII map -1 = Use size of ring buffer |
+len | Desired size of ASCII map -1 = Use size of entire ring buffer |

 u | Character(s) representing utilized entries |